pdagger/CppND-Capstone-Snake-Game/README.md

 snake.h line 21, snake.cpp lines 22-29

+user.h line 9, user.cpp lines 31-35

+2. The project uses Object Oriented Programming techniques.

+The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.

+user.h and user.cpp

+3. Classes use appropriate access specifiers for class members.

+All class data members are explicitly specified as public, protected, or private.

+user.h lines 6 to 12

+4. Classes abstract implementation details from their interfaces.

+All class member functions document their effects, either through function names, comments, or formal documentation.
+Member functions do not change program state in undocumented ways.

+user.cpp

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)